f1tenth/F1TENTH_SVL-Simulator/README.md

 # Maps
-This folder contains the asset files for the Unity Maps that can be used in the SVL Simulator.
+This folder contains the asset files for the 3D Unity Maps that can be used in the SVL Simulator together with the F1TENTH vehicle.
+The corresponding 2D racetrack information, centerline of the racetracks and optimal racelines can be found in the [F1TENTH Racetrack Repository](https://github.com/f1tenth/f1tenth_racetracks/)

 Currently the following maps are available:
-* Red Bull Racetrack - Austria
+* **Red Bull Racetrack - Austria**: The Red Bull Ring is located in Spielberg, Styria, Austria and is hosting Formula 1, Formula 2, Moto Gp and DTM competitions.

 # Sensor Configurations